COVID-19 (novel coronavirus) information and updates

 These restrictions have been applied in the interest of the ongoing health and safety of Cherbourg residents.

-During this time, GPs will continue to manage non-urgent care locally and escalate urgent care with the assistance of a virtual escalation centre.
+GPs will continue to manage non-urgent care locally and escalate to us when they need to.

-If your condition worsens during this extended period, seek advice from your GP.
+If your condition worsens please talk to your GP.

-Be assured all urgent outpatient appointments will proceed, either face-to-face or virtually, and all urgent elective procedures are continuing at this time.
+Please be assured that all urgent outpatient appointments will proceed, either face-to-face or virtually, and we are still providing urgent elective procedures.